Spatial Analysis · Regional Science · GeoAI

 43.65891° N · 79.38083° W

-I welcome notes from scholars, students, journalists, and institutions on matters connected to my research, my published work, and selectively, advisory engagements undertaken in personal capacity.
+I welcome correspondence from scholars, students, journalists, and institutions on matters connected to my research, my published work, and my editorial service.
 I read everything that comes through, and reply to what I can.